facebookarchive/marketing-data-file-uploader/README.md

 2. My company does not support running node.js.
 Can we still use file uploader?
   - Pre-built binary executable files are available.
 Please contact FB team for access to these files.
 If your company has node.js install on any one of the machines, you could also try building these binary files using **Option 3** above in the *Installing FB Offline Conversions File Uploader* section.l

+### Code organization
+- **/lib**: Source code Transpiled to ES5 for npm
+- **/src**: Original source code written in ES6 with FB's flow type system
+- /cli.js: For when using OCAFU as command line tool
+- /index.js: For when requiring OCAFU as a module
+- /nexe.js: For building binary file with nexe

 ## License
 FB Offline Conversions File Uploader is BSD-licensed.
 We also provide an additional patent grant.